 Those smooth lines in the chart above show that Next has a 90% hit rate when it comes to being profitable, paying a dividend, and growing sales, earnings and dividends each year.
 That’s also better than the FTSE 100, which has a hit rate nearer 80%.

 In terms of debt, the company seems to have a reasonable level of borrowings at some £600 million.
 This is only slightly more than the profits that the company generates, and with interest payments covered 21 times over, the debt burden is quite small.

-One way is to measure the price of an above average business against its historic earnings and dividends.
+One way is to measure the price of an above-average business against its historical earnings and dividends.

 Buying a business with a low PE and a high yield has two advantages.
 The first is that the low PE means that there is more chance of PE expansion from a rising share price, and the second is that dividend income is an important part of equity returns, and a higher yield usually results in more income.

 However, looking at current earnings and dividends can be misleading as they can be volatile in the short term, so I prefer to compare the share price against the last decade’s earnings and dividend payments.
 I think this gives a much better approximation of price to ‘intrinsic value’ than the usual PE and dividend yield measures.

 So for Next shares, the price of £36.97 is 22.5 times the average earnings of the last decade and 65 times the average dividend.
 The current dividend yield is 2.4%.